BrianPugh/python-template/README.rst

 ======
 This template has an option to add boilerplate for Cython_.
 Cython is a programming language that simplifies the creation of C extensions for Python.
-The Cython documentation is quite good; the aim of this section is to explain what this template sets up, and what actions will still need to be performed by you.
+The `Cython documentation is quite good <https://cython.readthedocs.io/en/latest/src/userguide/language_basics.html>`_; the aim of this section is to explain what this template sets up, and what actions will still need to be performed by you.
 This explanation assumes you are familiar with C.
 Replace any reference here to ``pythontemplate`` with your project name.